-Marine Fish and Invertebrates - Groundfish Trawl Survey Species Richness - 2003 description Groundfish bottom trawl surveys are jointly conducted and funded by the Canadian Groundfish Research and Conservation Society (CGRCS) and Fisheries and Oceans Canada (DFO).
+Marine Fish and Invertebrates - Groundfish Trawl Survey Species Richness - 2004 description Groundfish bottom trawl surveys are jointly conducted and funded by the Canadian Groundfish Research and Conservation Society (CGRCS) and Fisheries and Oceans Canada (DFO).
 The objective of these surveys is to provide fishery independent abundance indices of all demersal fish species available to bottom trawling, as well as to collect biological samples of selected species.
 Surveys take place annually in the summer and all biota from each trawl are recorded.
-In 2003, only the Queen Charlotte Sound survey area was surveyed.
+In 2004, only the Queen Charlotte Sound and West Coast of Vancouver Island survey areas were surveyed.
 This series of maps illustrates the relative richness of biota among different years, and across each region within any given year.
 (One map is provided in the print atlas, and BC Marine Conservation Analysis (BCMCA) provides separate maps for each year from 2003 to 2009 on their data repository.
 See the link below, under 'Map, feature data and metadata access.')
 To tally 'species' for these maps, everything identified in the catch to any taxonomic level was included.
-Total number of species observed in the Queen Charlotte Sound survey in 2003 was 175.
+In 2004, the total number of species observed in the Queen Charlotte Sound Synoptic Survey was 256, and in the West Coast Vancouver Island Synoptic Survey species observed totalled 167.
 Values displayed are a percent of these total species counts.
 Data were provided by DFO as number of species observed in each BCMCA planning unit with a successful survey tow in this year.
 BCMCA calculated percentages based on total counts for each year and each survey region provided by DFO.
 Percentage values are displayed in equal interval classes determined by looking at the range of values from all years of data.
 Thus, data may not exist in all classes for every survey year, but colour classes are comparable among years. data sources • Fisheries and Oceans Canada, Pacific Region, Science Branch, Groundfish Section data resolution • Source data is collected by tow and GPS locations are recorded.
-DFO summarized the data illustrated here into 2 kilometre by 2 kilometre planning units. date collected • 2003 reviewers • Reviewed for accuracy and presentation by data providers and industry representative. reviewer comments • None provided caveats of use - Spatial extents of trawl surveys are limited (see atlas page titled, Groundfish Trawl Survey Areas and Untrawlable Areas).
+DFO summarized the data illustrated here into 2 kilometre by 2 kilometre planning units. date collected • 2004 reviewers • Reviewed for accuracy and presentation by data providers and industry representative. reviewer comments • None provided caveats of use - Spatial extents of trawl surveys are limited (see atlas page titled, Groundfish Trawl Survey Areas and Untrawlable Areas).
 Lack of data outside these areas should not be interpreted as lack of fish and invertebrate biota.
 The Strait of Georgia, Strait of Juan de Fuca, Queen Charlotte Strait, Johnstone Strait and offshore areas have not been surveyed. - All surveys are a limited view of reality.
 Species caught and recorded are partly a function of the fishing gear used.
 Each survey has unique gear limitations and therefore the size of individuals caught varies and the net efficiency varies.
 However, groundfish trawl surveys do use standardized gear and tow duration. - Survey data represents only the season when the data were collected (generally summer), and many species do migrate with season. - Recommended date of expiry for use of these data in a marine planning context: None provided. map, feature data and metadata access • Visit www.bcmca.ca/data for more information.